 The parking lot where I visit Greg in Schenectady harbors a scurry of squirrels in a garbage-proximal brush pile.
 I greet them every time I park, attempting interspecies conversation, but their generalized anxiety seems to always prevail over my charming, singsong hellos.
 Most months, I catch them scavenging in the garbage bins, and Greg has them on camera fleeing with a squirrel-sized pizza slice in hand.

+Last year, a man named Joe reached out with the good news he had plentiful black walnuts to share.
+The walnuts I have cured and stashed from last year populating my baked goods are thanks to Joe and his towering backyard companion.
+I have always been delighted to make time and space for these quirky nuts, their flavor and nutritive value unparalleled.
 Yet, this year, the year we now know as the time of great fire, violence, division, quarantine, and uprising---do I still have time and space for the laborious, messy, vigilant task of black walnuts?
 This moment, when each day there’s pressure to stretch into something bigger than ourselves, to miracle-grow new limbs, hearts, brains, and tongues, just to keep up, I want to put my energy where it counts.

 Since I was young I’ve been terrified of this moment, the revelatory, now or never, moment in our shared story, in America’s story but also humanity’s.
 It’s a high stakes, angsty, doom twilight of a time.
 Now that we’re here, I am proud to report my compulsions to hoard tools and glass jars while aggressively learning every self-sufficiency skill possible have significantly diminished since first fretting about peak oil and climate chaos back in 2008.

+What I physically have seems less important.
+So this year, I almost said no to more black walnuts.
 This year, the same kind man, Joe, contacted me.
 I was struck with old feelings, I wanted the nuts despite having no room to dry or store them.
 There was also the hesitation of adding one more thing where I had just seemed to reach absolute capacity on my fridge and freezer.
 And I had to think about squirrel traffic in potential drying spots.
 Squirrels have an amazing sense of smell.
 This is how they find their own buried treasure but it’s likely how they’ll find mine too.
 I’ve longed fantasized about building drying screens, somewhat rodent-proof to accomplish this task anywhere but haven’t gotten around to it.

 Despite these concerns, I decided to say yes to these nuts, to keep up my end of the covenant with Joe, who just wanted the nuts off his lawn, and figure it out.
 I showed up to Joe’s house Sunday, somewhat beleaguered, with many internal questions on what the next right step would be, once I loaded up my car with nuts.
 They are awfully messy, strong smelling, and flies love laying their eggs in the rotting husks (there were already signs of new life).
 I needed a plan I didn’t yet have.